-Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more
+Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Tipping in Italy

 Tipping in Italy is entirely optional, but can be done if service is good.

 You are not obliged to tip in restaurants in Italy.
 Tipping is always included in the prices on the menu.
 Nevertheless, it is not uncommon to tip, especially if service and/or food have been good.
 But you won’t be frowned upon if you don’t do it.

 How much to tip depends of course on the total amount on the bill.
 You would normally tip no more than 10%, while avoiding ridiculously small amounts, of course.

 It is very unusual to tip in a café or bar.
 It could be done if you are seated at a table, outside or inside, but if you have a coffee at the bar counter like most Italians, tipping is better avoided.
 It could even be perceived as an insult if you leave just a few copper coins on the counter.